matthewdu/i94-parser/README.md

 ruby parser.rb file_path [--debug]
 ```

-file_path is input to data from the I94 history page.
+file_path is the path to the file of data from the I94 history page.
 The section below explains the file format.

 ### Input file format
 The input file is a reverse chronological list of arrival and departure dates.
 The file should be formatted as such: